 During the growth stage, consumers have accepted the product in the market and customers are beginning to truly buy in.
 That means demand and profits are growing, hopefully at a steadily rapid pace.

 The growth stage is when the market for the product is expanding and competition begins developing.
 Potential competitors will see your success and will want in.

 During this phase, marketing campaigns often shift from getting customers’ buy-in to establishing a brand presence so consumers choose them over developing competitors.
 Additionally, as companies grow, they'll begin to open new distribution channels and add more features and support services.
 In your strategy, you’ll advertise these as well.

 The maturity stage is when the sales begin to level off from the rapid growth period.
-At this point, companies begin to reduce their prices so they can stay competitive amongst growing competition.
+At this point, companies begin to reduce their prices so they can stay competitive amongst the growing competition.